-A functional MRI of the brain (fMRI) is a special kind of brain MRI used to diagnose dementia, assess damage from a head injury, or prepare for brain surgery.
+A functional brain MRI (fMRI) is a special kind of brain MRI used to diagnose dementia, assess damage from a head injury, or prepare for brain surgery.
 The fMRI involves scanning different parts of the brain to determine which part performs which functions, in particular important communication and movement functions.
 To determine this you will be asked to perform basic tasks, such as answering questions, and the scan will detect what is happening in your brain while you carry these tasks out.

-What to expect in a brain MRI
+What can I expect from a brain MRI?

 For a detailed look at how MRI tests work, what you can expect, and how to prepare, see our page on MRI scans.